Little did the world know that Microsoft’s first foray into console gaming with the original Xbox would set them up for such a massive future.

 - New single-player narrative as you defeat the last enemy bastions and bring freedom to Normandy

-- Cooperative Multiplayer mode - Take on the enemy with a friend by your side, working together and uses each other's squads to avoid certain death
+- Cooperative Multiplayer Mode - Take on the enemy with a friend by your side, working together and using each other's squads to avoid certain death

 - Unique multiplayer missions and improved online support on PC and consoles - featuring an all-new Skirmish mode that follows a real tour of duty